 Palaeolandscape implication: A series of organic layers were dated at this drilling location in the Velserbroek.
 The dates vary between ± 3525 BC and 85 AD.
 All organic/peaty layers contain more or less clay.
 The sediment characteristics and diatom content (De Wolf, rapp.
 154) indicate that the clay sequence (from the lowest dated sample V2-6 up to V2-2) was formed in a salt-marsh environment and that this environment was in direct contact with the main channel of the estuary.
 The uppermost sample (V2-1) contained almost no diatoms and was formed in the Roman period when the estuary had lost its direct contact with the North Sea.

-<h1>Location Velserbroek-borehole 3 (V3)
+<h1>Location: Velserbroek-borehole 3 (V3)

-Table A6.4: 14C dates of Velserbroek-borehole 3 (V3).
-References: RGD Palaeobot.
+Table A6.4.
+14C dates of Velserbroek-borehole 3 (V3) (RGD Palaeobot.
 Rap.
-594; Zagwijn, 1986; Van der Valk, 1992.
+594; Zagwijn, 1986; Van der Valk, 1992)